 Ti leaves are a key component of any Hawaiian flower arrangement.
 The deep green color adds to the color of the tropical blooms.
 They are a long and rather wide leaf handy for filling in spaces between stems.
 Some arrangers like to fold the leaf and secure it with a rubber band as seen in some of our assortments.
 The stems should rest in water just like the flower stems.

-For orders of more than two dozen please contact us for availability.
+For orders of more than three dozen please contact us for availability.

 We use ti leaves for our braided ti leaf leis as well as the open, maile style ti leaf leis.
 You can order the leaves for making your own lei.